CodeWracker/GoogleBooks-pdf-extractor/README.md

 # GoogleBooks-pdf-extractor
-a python script to obtain a pdf from a given google books page
+a script to obtain a pdf from a given google books page